firedrakeproject/firedrake/README.rst

 library and requires:

 * an MPI implementation built with *shared libraries*
-* PETSc_ 3.3 or 3.4 built with *shared libraries*
+* PETSc_ 3.4 or later built with *shared libraries*

 If you have a suitable PETSc_ installed on your system, ``PETSC_DIR`` and ``PETSC_ARCH`` need to be set for the petsc4py_ installer to find it.
-On a Debian/Ubuntu system with PETSc_ 3.3 installed, this can be achieved via::
+On a Debian/Ubuntu system with PETSc_ 3.4 installed, this can be achieved via::

-  export PETSC_DIR=/usr/lib/petscdir/3.3
+  export PETSC_DIR=/usr/lib/petscdir/3.4
   export PETSC_ARCH=linux-gnu-c-opt

 If not, make sure all PETSc_ dependencies (BLAS/LAPACK, MPI and a Fortran